kristomu/flux-analyze/tracks/test_cases/README.md

 - RETRY-77-4-t69.0: This is the same file as the one in the parent directory.
 It contains a chunk that can't be assigned a clock due to the bands being too close to each other.
 My Python code deals with this by not using a clock at all, just explicitly dealing with the bands.

 - x16_copying_uninitialized: This is a track from another DOS 5.0 disk.
 It caused an invalid read of two bytes (detected by Valgrind) due to a preamble signature being found right at the start of a track.
 Fixed.

+- 90-DDAM: A (miscategorized) DDAM from a floppy with only 0xf6.
+It triggered a bug where DDAMs were set on admark.dam instead; fixed.